LDNReview

 Panisse, Lemon Thyme & Sea Salt

-Though resembling the offspring of a particularly delicious deep-fried churro and chip affair, these taste like neither.
-They’re long enough to joust with but are best suited to tear and smush, to become vehicles for salt and thyme.
+Although resembling the offspring of a particularly delicious deep-fried churro and chip affair, these panisse tastes like neither.
+They’re long enough to joust with but are best suited to break apart and smush down to become vehicles for salt and thyme.
 Very good drinking food, this.

 Clams, Mussels, Or Something Else

-Be it clams bobbing in a slurpable bowl of crème fraîche and Riesling-laden sauce, or mussels covered in a velvety blanket of blitzed pumpkin, you should make sure to pay close attention to whatever mollusc is on the menu here.
+Be it clams bobbing in a slurpable bowl of crème fraîche and riesling-laden sauce or mussels covered in a velvety blanket of blitzed pumpkin, you should make sure to pay close attention to what mollusc is on the menu here.

 photo credit: Aleksandra Boruch